IEOR140-T5/Project2-PC/README.md

 Phuoc Nguyen, Khoa Tran: Coders
 Corey Short, Trevor Davenport: Reporters

 1.3.
-Approximate number of person hours spent on the project: approximately 8 hours.
+Approximate number of person hours spent on the project :approximately 8 hours.
 1.4.
 Location of your project code so I can read the JavaDocs: Team 5/Project 2 – Milestone 5/

 2. Which of the performance specifications you robot meets (basic and extra credit)